ActNAS : Generating Efficient YOLO Models using Activation NAS: Abstract

 \section{Abstract}

-Activation functions introduce non-linearity into Neural Networks, enabling them to learn complex patterns.
-Different activation functions vary in speed and accuracy, ranging from faster but less accurate options like ReLU to slower but more accurate functions like SiLU or SELU.
-Typically, same activation function is used throughout an entire model architecture.
-In this paper, we conduct a comprehensive study on the effects of using mixed activation functions in YOLO-based models, evaluating their impact on latency, memory usage, and accuracy across CPU, NPU, and GPU edge devices.
-We also propose a novel approach that leverages Neural Architecture Search (NAS) to design YOLO models with optimized mixed activation functions.The best model generated through this method demonstrates a slight improvement in mean Average Precision (mAP) compared to baseline model (SiLU), while it is 22.28\% faster and consumes 64.15\% less memory on the reference NPU device.
+Activation functions introduce non-linearity into neural networks, allowing them to learn complex patterns.
+Different activation functions impact both speed and accuracy; for instance, ReLU is fast but often less precise, while SiLU offers higher accuracy at the expense of speed.
+Traditionally, a single activation function is used across the entire model.
+In this work, we conducted a comprehensive study on the effects of using mixed activation functions in YOLO-based models, examining their impact on latency, memory usage, and accuracy across CPU, NPU, and GPU edge devices.
+We propose a novel approach, Activation NAS (ActNAS), which utilizes Hardware-Aware Neural Architecture Search (HA-NAS) to design YOLO models with mixed activation functions optimized for specific hardware.
+Models generated through ActNAS achieve similar mean Average Precision (mAP) compared to baseline models, while running up to 1.67 times faster and/or using 64.15\% less memory on target devices.
+Additionally, we demonstrate that hardware-aware models learn to leverage architectural and compiler-level optimizations, resulting in highly efficient performance tailored to each hardware platform.